Dave Clark (musician): Later works

-Business career

 Clark is an entrepreneur and a multi-millionaire.
 He owns a £12 million house in West London.
 From the outset, Clark owned the rights to all the Dave Clark Five music masters.
 It is claimed that other songwriters in the band were required to give copyright ownership of their tunes to Clark, even if he did not co-write them.
 In the late 1960s, in addition to managing his band, Clark began directing and producing for television.
 In 1968 he made a television production, Hold On, It's the Dave Clark Five.
 In the 1980s he acquired the rights to the 1960s UK music show Ready Steady Go!.

-On the release of a (DC5) British hits album in the mid-1970s, Clark resided in the US for a year, thus avoiding paying UK taxes in Britain on the proceeds of that release.
+On the release of a Dave Clark Five British hits album in the mid-1970s, Clark resided in the US for a year, thus avoiding paying UK taxes in Britain on the proceeds of that release.
 The British government challenged this but lost the case in court.

 In 1993, Clark released remastered versions of all the Dave Clark Five singles on a CD, Glad All Over Again.

 Companies House lists him as director of several companies.